YinHK-gameDev/unity-learn/visual effects/particle systems/Visual Effect Graph/Graph Logic/Events.md

 -   **Trigger Event Rate**: Spawn N Particles per second (or per distance travelled), based on a particle from a system.
 -   **Trigger Event Always**: Spawns N Particles every frame.

-These Blocks connect to a **GPUEvent** Context.
-This Context does not handle any Blocks, but instead connects to an Initialize Context of a child system.
+> These Blocks connect to a **GPUEvent** Context.
+This Context does not handle any Blocks, but instead connects to an **Initialize Context of a child system**.

 To gather data from the parent particle, a child system must refer to Source Attributes in its Initialize Context.
 To do this, a child system can use a **Get Source Attribute** Operator, or an **Inherit Attribute** Block.
 For a visual example, see the image below.